 What does this mission look like?
 SADRA works in several cutting-edge areas to bring the good news of Jesus' peace to people.
 One piece of that is teaching high school students non-violent peer-mediation skills, to help them see alternatives to the violence in their schools and neighborhoods.
-Another area is election monitoring, with an important national election coming up in 2019.
+Another area is election monitoring.
 A third area is working with conflict in churches and training pastors to be peacemakers in their churches and communities.

 How can you be part of this exciting ministry?
 Whether you have experience in conflict mediation skills, administrative skills, relational skills in working with youth, pastors, women, or have done legacy planning, SADRA could be the right fit for you.
 If organizational management and administration is your thing, there is plenty to do there to keep these vital ministries flowing smoothly.